Autism

 Our pre diagnosis information describes what autism is, other conditions associated with autism and the process of diagnosing and assessing autism.
 It also contains details of services that will be able to support you.

-If your child has already received an ASD diagnosis, you might find it helpful to read the information in our Autism: Post Diagnosis section.
+If your child has already received an Autism Spectrum Disorder diagnosis, you might find it helpful to read the information in our Autism: Post Diagnosis section.

 What is Autism Spectrum Disorder (ASD)?